-We recently discovered two high affinity, highly selective NOP receptor agonists AT-390 and AT-403, from two distinct chemical classes, which had greater than 100-fold selectivity over the $\underline{\mu}$, $\underline{\delta}$ and $\underline{\kappa}$ opioid receptors We characterized these compounds for their functional activity and found them to be full agonists at the NOP receptor.
-AT-403 was recently characterized as a potent nonpeptide surrogate of the natural endogenous peptide ligand N/OFQ, because it was found to have unbiased functional efficacy at the NOP Gprotein as well as the arrestin signalling pathway, like the natural ligand N/OFQ (Ferrari et al., 2017).
+We recently described two high affinity, highly selective NOP receptor agonists, AT-390 and AT-403, from two distinct chemical classes, which had greater than 100-fold selectivity over the μ , δ and κ opioid receptors.
+We characterized these compounds for their functional activity and found them to be full agonists at the NOP receptor.
+AT-403 was recently characterized as a potent non-peptide surrogate of the natural endogenous peptide ligand N/OFQ, because it was found to have unbiased functional efficacy at the NOP G-protein as well as the arrestin signalling pathway, like the natural ligand N/OFQ (Ferrari et al., 2017).

-With these highly selective NOP agonists in hand, we undertook the present study to more fully investigate the antiparkinsonian and antidyskinetic profiles of these two novel and selective NOP receptor agonists, AT-403 and AT-390.
-In the first series of experiments, AT-403 and AT-390 were acutely administered to 6-OHDA hemilesioned rats to assess whether they improve or worsen parkinsonian motor deficits.
-Next, AT-403 and AT-390 were acutely administered to 6-OHDA hemilesioned rats to assess whether they improve or worsen parkinsonian motor deficits.
-Next, AT-403 and AT-390 were acutely administered to 6-OHDA hemilesioned, L-DOPA-primed dyskinetic rats to confirm that NOP receptor stimulation attenuates LID expression.
-Thirdly, to determine whether NOP receptor stimulation attenuates priming to L-DOPA, and therefore the development of dyskinesia, AT-403 was chronically administered to 6-OHDA hemilesioned rats in combination with L-DOPA for 20 days.
-Finally, to investigate whether AT-403 could specifically affect signalling pathways underlying dyskinesia, phosphorylation levels of striatal extracellular signal regulated kinase 1 and 2 (ERK), a D1-dependent biochemical correlate of LID (Santini et al., 2007; Valjent et al., 2005) were monitored both in vitro and ex-vivo.
+Here, we have investigated more fully the anti-Parkinsonian and anti-dyskinetic profiles of these two NOP receptor agonists, AT-403 and AT-390.
+In the first series of experiments, AT-403 and AT-390 were acutely administered to 6-OHDA hemi-lesioned rats to assess whether they improve or worsen Parkinsonian motor deficits.
+Next, AT-403 and AT-390 were acutely administered to 6-OHDA hemi-lesioned, L-DOPA-primed dyskinetic rats to confirm that NOP receptor stimulation attenuates LID expression.
+Thirdly, to determine whether NOP receptor stimulation attenuates priming to L-DOPA and therefore the development of dyskinesia, AT-403 was chronically administered to 6-OHDA hemilesioned rats in combination with L-DOPA for 20 days.
+Finally, to investigate whether AT-403 could specifically affect signalling pathways underlying dyskinesia, phosphorylation levels of striatal ERK1 and ERK2, a D1 receptor-dependent biochemical correlate of LID (Valjent et al., 2005; Santini et al., 2007), were monitored both in vitro and ex vivo.